winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 As you can see, the Wing code is 7 lines long, while the Terraform and JavaScript code is 122 lines, or ±17X more code.
 Not only that, it dives deeply into lower layers of the cloud stack.

 You might be wondering if there are newer solutions against which Wing's gains are less significant, or if the same results can be achieved through a library or a language extension.
-You can see how Wing compares to other solutions and why it's a new language rather than some another solution [here](https://docs.winglang.io/faq/why-a-language).
+You can see how Wing compares to other solutions and why it's a new language rather than some other solution [here](https://docs.winglang.io/faq/why-a-language).

 ### Testing with Wing